FSoft-AI4Code/pydep/README.md

 # Dependency call extraction tool for Python modules

 ## What does this package do?
-This package can use to extract functions, import statements (TODO: class) in a module file, and its call dependencies in a source repository.
+This package can use to extract functions, import statements (TODO: class) in a module file, and their call dependencies in a source repository.

-Example:
+**Example:**

 _Consider a simple repository structure_
 ```